 15th Annual Put-in-Bay Island Wine FestivalAugust 5, 2019

 How to Have the Best Put-in-Bay Oktoberfest Ever

 Oktoberfest is the greatest party of the entire year.
 New Year’s Eve wishes it were Oktoberfest.

-While there are certainly other times of the year one can drink copious amounts of beer, Oktoberfest is the only time you can drink it while wearing lederhosen and not be mocked.
+While there are certainly other times of the year one can drink great seasonal beer, Oktoberfest is the only time you can drink it while wearing lederhosen and not be mocked.

 Anyone can go to an Oktoberfest celebration and have a good time, but only the well-informed can have the best time ever.
 If you’re headed to Put-in-Bay’s Oktoberfest celebration this year, we’ll give you the lowdown on how to have the most fun.

 A Sort of Good Looking King Marries a Somewhat Somber Princess.

 To understand the history of Oktoberfest we have to travel all the way back to the year 1810, when King Ludwig the I, married Princess Therese on October 12th.
 As everyone knows, a royal wedding is cause for throwing a fancy celebration, and that’s just what the citizens of Munich did.

 Besides having a parade, the celebration included horse racing and drinking beer, better known to some of you as liquid gold.
 The party was such a hit that the citizens of Munich decided to keep throwing it year after year.
 Finally in 1819, Oktoberfest was declared an official annual event.